FRIDAY October 25th

 RESONATE PREVIEWS

-The Pitch Party Winner will be declared and we will learn about cool upcoming projects.
+The Pitch Party winner will be declared and we will learn about cool upcoming projects.

 4:30 PM

-6:30 PM
+8:30 PM

 SATURDAY Media Center Sessions

-(Space is limited, registration required)
+(Space is limited, first come first serve.)

 10:00 AM